jermspeaks/christmas-adventure/src/content/sections/section-12.md

 # Toward the Frostwood Forest

 You made your decision.
-The Keepsake Keeper had given you a destination, and waiting around wasn't going to solve anything. *Besides,* you thought, *how dangerous can a forest called "Frostwood" really be?* (You were about to find out, and you had a feeling the answer was "more dangerous than you'd like.")
+Whether the Keepsake Keeper had told you directly, or you'd learned it from the pattern in its light, or Cheshire had explained it to you—you knew where you needed to go.
+The Frostwood Forest.
+Waiting around wasn't going to solve anything. *Besides,* you thought, *how dangerous can a forest called "Frostwood" really be?* (You were about to find out, and you had a feeling the answer was "more dangerous than you'd like.")

 "Let's go," you said, holding the Keepsake Keeper ornament carefully.
 Its light pulsed gently in your hands, like a heartbeat.
 "The Frostwood Forest, right?
 Lead the way."